johnny-rice/nextjs-16-migration-example/README.md

-# Next.js 15 → 16 Migration Example
+# Next.js 15 to 16 Migration Example

 This project demonstrates a Next.js 15 application and its migration to Next.js 16, based on Vercel's migration webinar.